 Does your partner have a constant fear that you will leave him/her and do they have a fear of rejection?
 Are they jealous and barf their feelings onto you all the time?
 If yes, then you can be sure that they are an anxious attachment style.
 This type of partner will drain every ounce of energy from you.
 You will need to give them attention and reassurance constantly, or they will think that you don’t love them anymore.

 Most of the time in that relationship, you will be like a babysitter.
 This relationship attachment also hates being single.
 People who are anxious attachment styles always crave relationships.
 They will have trouble trusting their partners – a lot. because they find it hard to believe that the other person loves them.
-This always stems from childhood problems – their parents gave them attention on and off.
-Sometimes they were loving, sometimes they ignored their child’s feelings.
+This always stems from childhood problems – their parents never left them alone, especially the mother.
+They were constantly by their side and love-bombed them.

 With them, be extra careful.
 They will need attention and constant reassurance.
 You will need a lot of patience.